 but I won't.

 But I have selected a few images to share as a sample of some of what we did this year..
-I hope you enjoy them as much as we enjoy the memories they bring to mind.
+I hope you enjoy them as much as

 Last February and March found us mostly chasing ice and snow from the Blue Ridge to the Potomac Highlands.
 Traditionally, the winter months are playtime for the staff, and this is uniformly one of our favorite games.
 This little West Virginia treasure is by far, one of the best.